-All completed application must be submitted by Friday, January 31, 2019 for consideration.
-Applications can be submitted to the Planning Department at 5800 Shier Rings Road.
-New for the next award cycle is the opportunity for potential applicants to meet with staff prior to application submission to receive design assistance.
+All completed applications must be submitted by Friday, January 26, 2024, for consideration.
+Applications can be submitted to Taylor Mullinax, Planner I, via email (firstname.lastname@example.org).
+Physical copies are no longer accepted.
+It is highly recommended that applicants take advantage of the opportunity to meet with staff virtually or in-person prior to application submission to receive design assistance.

 The Beautify Your Neighborhood Matching Grant Program was established to provide funding assistance to support Dublin Homeowners Associations and Civic Associations in enhancing their neighborhood with high-quality, sustainable beautification projects that benefit and enhance the Dublin community.